 A few years back my friends took me out to a fancy local seasonal restaurant for my birthday, and I was pretty shocked to see fried fiddleheads on the menu.
 My birthday is in October, so fiddleheads are not exactly seasonal.
 Freezing pops the cells and dramatically alters the texture, and these tasted like they were picked yesterday.

 It’s a small place, and I had the chance to ask the chef how they managed it.
 He told me they pickled them about 6 months before and saved them as a surprise on their fall menu.
-Just a little trow back to spring to shake things up.
+Just a little throwback to spring to shake things up.

 Once they were breaded and fried it was impossible to tell that they’d been preserved.
 The vinegar went well with the overall flavor, like malt vinegar on fish and chips.
 The extra salt blended right into the battered and fried goodness.